How to Write a Satire Essay: Guide and Examples

 Why Professors Assign Satire Essays

 Satire essays appear in first-year writing courses, AP English Language, rhetoric courses, political science programs, and media studies at universities across the United States and UK.
-Professors assign them for specific reasons that should shape how you approach writing them.
-First, a satire essay tests whether you can sustain a complex rhetorical persona — whether you can write in a voice that is not straightforwardly your own, and maintain it consistently.
-Second, it tests whether you understand the difference between what a text says and what it means — the gap that irony and exaggeration exploit.
-Third, it tests whether you can make a genuine argument without stating it directly — one of the most sophisticated rhetorical skills in academic writing.
-Informative essay writing trains the factual base that satire often subverts — you need to understand how straightforward information is presented before you can deploy it ironically.
+Professors assign them for specific reasons: a satire essay tests whether you can sustain a complex rhetorical persona; whether you understand the difference between what a text says and what it means; and whether you can make a genuine argument without stating it directly — one of the most sophisticated rhetorical skills in academic writing.

 Horatian vs. Juvenalian Satire